 - Maintenance expertise (hydraulic vs. electrical)

-The goal when selecting a particular drive option is to provide a conveyor powering system that is controllable from a starting and load-sharing standpoint, thereby protecting the conveyor belt and other key components of the conveyor system.
-Too much stress in starting and load sharing can result in extended downtime and lost production.
-A system that allows a repeatable, linear time ramp during start-up and balances load distribution (regardless of load) offers the most protection for your conveyor system.
-Four of these systems have emerged as the best available options:
+The goal is to provide a drive package that is controllable and friendly to the system from a starting and load-sharing standpoint, thereby protecting the conveyor belt and the many components that make up the conveyor system.
+Too much stress on the belt or conveyor components can result in extended downtime and lost production.
+A system that allows a repeatable, linear time ramp during start-up, and can balance load distribution, offers the most protection for your conveyor system.

-Each has its advantages and disadvantages.
-We can supply all of these systems in addition to other drive options.
-Our team will work with you to determine the best technology for your application, providing expertise in component selection or complete system design.
+Our team will work with you to determine the best technology for your application, or assist with complete system design.

-The single-pulley drive is ideal for low horsepower conveyors.
+The single pulley type drive is available for low horsepower conveyors.
 The head drive includes a pulley, motor, and gearbox, all mounted on the A-frame design.

 Our remote drives are most frequently used in permanent installations and have the following available drive trains: